 What we don’t: Less performance and weather protection than hooded jackets.

-This year, Patagonia discontinued the Adze Hoody, leaving the Adze as the only dedicated softshell in their lineup.
+Last year, Patagonia discontinued the Adze Hoody, leaving the Adze as the only dedicated softshell in their lineup.
 Without the hood, the Adze loses some of its high performance edge, and offers less weather protection to boot.
 Plus, in an ever increasing light-is-right market, this is among the heaviest, bulkiest softshells on our list–not ideal if you need to stuff it away in a small pack.
-Moreover, you’re likely to find it too warm in mild weather and less breathable than our top options.
+Moreover, you’re likely to find it too warm in mild weather and less breathable than our top picks.
 But for a quality cold-weather softshell that works in the mountains and on the city streets, the Adze is a versatile option to have in your quiver.

 See the Men's Patagonia Adze See the Women's Patagonia Adze